Never Before Available - One Month Free At The Nexus School Of Transformational Torah For Women - Enroll By Tu B’shvat! - The Yeshiva World

 Jewish women around the world face never-before challenges, with many wondering how to navigate the complexities of modern life through our time-less Torah values.
 As the world changes rapidly and unpredictably, the women’s role is more important than ever – and needs a broader understanding than ever before.

-These are the questions that the renowned teacher Rebbetzin Tamar Taback answers in The Nexus School of Jewish thought.
+These are the questions that the renowned teacher Rebbetzin Tamar Taback answers in The Nexus School of Transformational Torah For Women.

 With haskamos from the frum world’s foremost educators including Rabbanit Yemima Mizrachi, Rabbi Akiva Tatz, and Rebbetzin Tziporah Heller, R’ Paysach Krohn and more, Rebetzin Taback helps women access the hidden secrets of Torah and guides them in how to apply them to their identity today.
 By following the lives of the Imahos, the school offers a roadmap to spiritual growth, personal transformation and powerful Torah learning.